SCPN Control — Neuro-Symbolic Fusion Controller¶

 For Fusion Startups¶

-You need real-time control now, not after a 3-year bespoke development cycle. scpn-control gives you:
+You need real-time control prototyping now, not after a 3-year bespoke development cycle. scpn-control gives you:

-- Runs on edge hardware (no data center required)
+- Runs on commodity hardware (no GPU or data center required)

 For National Labs¶

-- Modern Rust + Python stack replacing legacy Fortran
+- Modern Rust + Python stack alongside legacy Fortran

-- Digital twin for offline commissioning and operator training
+- Digital twin for offline commissioning and algorithm development

 Architecture¶